List of Indian Festivals 2025 PDF Download: State-Wise, Famous, and Seasonal Festivals

 List of Indian Festivals State-wise

-Many Indian festivals are celebrated by those who belong to any caste or religion in India.
+Many Indian festivals are celebrated by people from all castes and religions in India.

 • And some festivals are celebrated by everyone in the country without any hesitation.